-This course will introduce students to key works and approaches to the study of ’empire’ and ‘race’ in Canadian history.
-In addition to reading some of the most influential works in postcolonial theory, we will read both classic works of Canadian historiography that deal with the question of empire, as well as more recent approaches that draw upon new imperial history, postcolonial studies, feminist and critical race theory.
-We will discuss the meaning of empire in everyday life, Canada’s relations with the global south, migration and diasporic politics, the impact of global decolonization, anti-colonial thought, and Aboriginal politics.
-Throughout, we will debate the merits of the recent ‘transnational’ turn in Canadian.
+This course will introduce students to key works and approaches to the study of empire and ‘race’ in Canadian history.
+We will discuss the history of migration, the meaning of empire in everyday life, Canada’s relations with the global south, and Indigenous politics.
+Throughout, we will debate the merits of the ‘transnational’ turn in Canadian history.

 This intensive joint graduate/undergraduate research seminar provides opportunity for detailed study of the treaty processes between Indigenous peoples and newcomers in Canadian history, examining the shift from alliance treaties to land surrender agreements during the colonial period through to the signing of recent treaties including the Nunavut Land Claims Agreement and the Nisga’a Final Agreement.
 We will consider the history of Canada as a negotiated place, mapping the changing contexts of these agreements over more than four centuries through readings and seminar discussions.
 The first six weeks will be devoted to an intensive study of more than four centuries of negotiated agreements between Indigenous peoples and newcomers to the lands that would become the Dominion of Canada.
 There will be a day long field trip Friday September 28th to the Woodland Cultural Centre and the Mohawk Institute Residential school and a class trip to the Royal Ontario Museum.
 For the major assignment, students will select a treaty of personal relevance to them and conduct detailed research (guided by the professor), contributing their findings to a web resource on Canada's treaties.
 Students in this year's Canada By Treaty will have the opportunity to learn about digital curation and website design.
 Primary source analysis, seminar participation, digital content, research essay.